sudenazapaydin/Three-Phase-RL-Power-System/README.md

 MATLAB/Simulink based analysis of a three-phase RL power system under different operating conditions.

+Developed as part of a university group project.

 ## Project Overview

 This project investigates the behavior of a three-phase RL loaded power system under different simulation cases using MATLAB and Simulink.